amandasommer/assignment2/index.markdown

 ### Introduction

 This paper is a short data story about San Francisco.
-It investigates where it is safe to park in San Francisco to help the drivers to have a safe experience.
-It is an explanatory data visualization that analysis the data and aims at obtaining insight in the historical behaviour of the vehicle theft in the city.
-The explainatory analysis consist of three parts; (1) overview, (2) zoom and filter and (3) details.
+It investigates where it is safe to park in San Francisco, in order to help the drivers have a safe experience.
+It is an explanatory data visualization that analysis the data and aims at providing meaningfull insight in the historical behaviour of the vehicle theft in the city.
+The explainatory analysis consist of three parts; (1) overview, (2) zoom and (3) details.
 The paper also evaluates the data quality and how the data influence the outcome of the analysis.

 ### The Data Set

 The data used in this paper is police incidents regarding vehicle thef in San Francisco in the period from 2003 to 2017 (including 2017 data).
-Data can be found using this [link](https://www.sanfranciscopolice.org/stay-safe/crime-data/crime-dashboard).
 There has been 124,759 reported incidents in these 15 years.

 ### Overview: Time Series Plot